k0rvih/k8s-controller/README.md

 ## Event Logging

-When the informer is enabled, you'll see structured logs for deployment events:
+When the server is running, you'll see structured logs for deployment events in the "default" namespace:

 ```json
 {"level":"info","time":"2025-07-01T20:30:15Z","event":"ADD","deployment":"nginx-app","namespace":"default","replicas":3,"message":"Deployment added"}